 Emergency Treatment can be daunting.
-Here are some frequently asked questions.
+Here below are some frequently asked questions and answers.

 What should I do in an event of a dental emergency?

 Please call the practice immediately so that we can arrange an appointment as quickly and conveniently as possible for you.

 What should I do if I have a swelling?

 Keep your crown safe so it can be re-cemented as soon as possible to avoid damage or the need for root canal treatment.
 Contact us immediately.

 What should I do to cure a toothache?

 If you are suffering from a painful toothache, something is wrong that requires attention.
 Contact us immediately to organize an appointment as quickly and conveniently as possible for you.
 Painkillers such as Ibuprofen or Paracetamol are recommended; do not exceed the maximum dose.

 What should I do if I have fractured my tooth?